RWS/ISHBootstrap/Topics/How to use the repository (Examples).md

 # How to use the repository (Examples)

-Starting from a clean **Windows Server 2012 R2** installation this how you end up with a [SDL Knowledge Center 2016](sdl.com/xml) Content Manager 12.0.0 Deployment.
+Starting from a clean server operating system this how you end up with a [SDL Knowledge Center 2016](sdl.com/xml) Content Manager 12.0.1 Deployment.

 # Acknowledgements

-- The target computer name is `SERVER01` and is initialized with **Windows Server 2012 R2** and is already joined in a active directory domain.
+- The target computer name is `SERVER01` and is initialized with **Windows Server 2012 R2** or **Windows Server 2016**.
+There are two variantions supported:
-- We'll use a domain certificate server to issue certificates.
+  - Server is joined into a domain.
+We'll use a domain certificate server to issue certificates.
 This is similar to the *Create Domain Certificate...* in **Internet Information Services (IIS) Manager**.
+  - Server is not in a domain.
+Web Server certificate must be available in the store as a pre-requisite.
 - **osuser** and **ospassword** are the credentials used in the **Content Manager** installation input parameters to specify which user runs the services.
 The osuser must be member of the local administrator group.
 - Dependency to PowerShell modules on gallery
   - [CertificatePS](http://www.powershellgallery.com/packages/CertificatePS/).
 This is used to help with certificate templates.
 Read more about this [here](https://github.com/Sarafian/CertificatePS)